leifos-gmbh/ILIAS/Services/MetaData/docs/oaipmh.md

 - In the Harvester's cron job configuration, a Category for harvested OER must be set.

-If any of these conditions except the last two are not fulfilled anymore for a previously harvested Object, the Harvester deletes its reference from the Category for harvested OER.
-Additionally it does not count as harvested anymore, and could thus be harvested again in the future.
+If any of these conditions except the last two are not fulfilled any more for a previously harvested Object, the Harvester deletes its reference from the Category for harvested OER.
+Additionally, it does not count as harvested any more, and could thus be harvested again in the future.
 Only Objects unflagged in this way can be harvested again.